Application accessibility statement in line with Public Sector Body (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018

 Preparation of this accessibility statement

 The original statement was prepared on 20th October 2021.
-It was split into separate documents, and last reviewed on 2nd November 2022.
+It was split into separate documents, and last reviewed in December 2024.

 Testing